TABLE OF CONTENTS

 Off-Label Uses: Diabetic neuropathy, restless leg syndrome, treatment-resistant depression.

-Opioids are administered in a variety of ways from ingestion to injection.
+Opioids are administered using a variety of methods from ingestion to injection.
 Opioids are generally well-absorbed via intramuscular and subcutaneous routes, as well as at muscosal sites.
-Oral consumption is often accompanied by extensive first-pass metabolism making it less efficient than the aforementioned methods of delivery.
-For some opioids like buprenorphine, oral administration renders the drug useless; thus, requiring sublingual or intravenous administration.
+Oral consumption is often accompanied by extensive first-pass metabolism rendering it less efficient than the aforementioned methods of delivery.
+For opioids like buprenorphine, however, oral administration renders the drug useless; instead, it requires sublingual or intravenous administration to achieve the desired clinical effects.
 Because intravenous injection typically provides the highest bioavailability (typically close to 100 percent) and the fastest peak (the “rush”), drug users often prefer this method of administration.

 - POSITIVE — pain relief (analgesia), euphoria, drowsiness, relaxation, cough suppression